The Medical Assistant

 A well trained medical assistant, especially when certified, registered,

-or otherwise credentialed, adds a kind of value to the doctor's medical practice that goes far beyond
+or otherwise credentialed, adds a kind of value to the medical practice that goes far beyond

 Professionalism, care, courtesy, empathy and attention to detail are high on the list.
 A certified medical